More cold nights, but a warm-up is on the way

-RICHMOND, Va. -- It will be another clear and cold night tonight, with lows mostly in the teens.
+RICHMOND, Va. -- It will be clear and cold overnight, with lows mostly in the teens.

 Monday will offer plenty of sunshine, with increasing clouds later in the day.
 Highs will be in the mid and upper 30s.
 A disturbance crossing the region at night will bring some clouds, but no precipitation.
 Tuesday will bring more sunshine and highs in the low to mid 40s.